Bavo of Ghent: Vita

 For some time thereafter, Bavo joined Amand in the latter's missionary travels throughout France and Flanders.
 On one occasion, Bavo met a man whom he had sold into slavery years before.
 Wishing to atone for his earlier deed, Bavo had the man lead him by a chain to the town jail.
 Bavo built an abbey on his grounds and became a monk.
-He distributed his belongings to the poor and lived as a recluse, first in a hollow tree and later in a cell in the forest by the Abbey.
+He distributed his belongings to the poor and lived as a recluse, first in a hollow tree and later in a cell in the forest by the abbey.

-He died at the Abbey in Ghent, in what is today Belgium.